squid-cache/squid-cache.github.io/KnowledgeBase/CentOS.rst

 '''Bug Reporting:''' http://bugs.centos.org/search.php?category=squid&sortby=last_updated&hide_status_id=-2

-'''Eliezer''': 18/Aug/2015 - I have tested CentOS 7 RPMs for squid 3.5.7 on a small scale and it seems to be stable enough for 200-300 users as a forward proxy and basic features.
+'''Eliezer''': 14/Jun/2016 - I have tested CentOS 7 RPMs for squid 3.5.19 on a small scale and it seems to be stable enough for 200-300 users as a forward proxy and basic features.

 ## 4  = indents required for BinaryPackages page include

 ==== Squid Beta release ====
  * '''Maintainer:''' Unofficial packages built by Eliezer Croitoru which can be used on CentOS 7.
- * '''Current Beta:''' 4.0.1-2 based on the latest daily snapshot.
+ * '''Current Beta:''' 4.0.11-1 based on the latest release.
 The RPMs was separated into three files:

  * squid-VERSION.rpm